-road safet within OC e data is recorded via the STAT19 data and is this reflety causality reports.
-Motorcyclists are considered vulne C's highways and Vision Zero schemes, and focus is gident analysis. rable road users 11.
-That the Council should set out, in as much detail as possible, information relating to the budget for this strategy and the costs associated with it, as well as the associated Accepted Following approval of inclusion of a £4m VZ programme as part of the 2023/24 budget setting process, specific schemes and allocation of that funding have been being developed.
+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response The road safety incident data received from Thames Valley Police does not always indicate the make of the car involved in the incident or whether the vehicle is considered an SUV.
+As a result, it is not possible to give road safety incident figures on specific car vehicle types such as SUVs.
+Motorcycle data is recorded via the STAT19 data and is this reflected in OCC's road safety causality reports.
+Motorcyclists are considered vulnerable road users within OCC's highways and Vision Zero schemes, and focus is given to their road safety incident analysis.
+11) That the Council should set out, in as much detail as possible, information relating to the budget for this strategy and the costs associated with it, as well as the associated ongoing revenue costs.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 Following approval of inclusion of a £4m VZ programme as part of the 2023/24 budget setting process, specific schemes and allocation of that funding have been being developed.
 Governance is in place to provide a level of visibility and individual schemes are promoted and communicated.
-Work is underway to ensure visibility of the full planned programme and potential future program is transparent and promoted through a dedicated web page (published end of 2024) and ongoing regular road safety education and communication campaigns.
-I can confirm that the £4m programme costs have been allocated over a 3-year period: • 22/23 - year 1 • 23/24 - year 2 • 24/25 - year 3 ongoing revenue costs.
-Programme Scope & Focus Allocation Vision Zero Programme Budget VZ Feasibility designs Yr 1 £120k
+Work is underway to ensure visibility of the full planned programme and potential future program is transparent and promoted through a dedicated webpage (published end